Coiot/cbr-main/src/albums/s2/episode19.md

 - scene_number: 96
   scene_title: "Dances with Dene"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene96.jpg
   narration: "<p>Dene forces clash inside Chinese Malacca, but the paratroopers are fighting a losing battle, Mansur Shah  can pick off these troublesome troops, and will most likely not worry about his cities being attacked.North of Hanoi, a lone Teuton Pikemen stands alone, a stranger in a strange land.
-Much like the Ashanti Pikemen before him, he remains, a relic of a bygone place and time.</p>"
+Much like the Ashanti Pikemen before him, he remains a relic of a bygone place and time.</p>"
 - scene_number: 97
   scene_title: "Baja Battle"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene97.jpg